zenotech/common-superbuild/cmake/SuperbuildUserVariables.md

 argument for `Makefiles`-based CMake generators.
 If the number of CPUs cannot be determined, a reasonably beefy machine is assumed (8 cores).

+### `SUPERBUILD_SKIP_PYTHON_PROJECTS`

+If set, Python projects are not actually built by the superbuild instead it merely results in the generation of a `requirements.txt` file which all the Python packages enabled.

 ### `SUPPRESS_<PROJECT>_OUTPUT`

 If set, output from the build and install steps of the given project will be